OSGeo/OSGeoLive-doc/doc/quickstart/commandline_quickstart.rst

 How to navigate in the file system?
 ===================================

 First you should get to know how the file system under Linux is organized.
 The file system is organized in a tree.
-It starts with the `/` knowm as root directory.
+It starts with the `/` known as root directory.
 All files and directories are under the root directory (`/`).

 The current user is "`user`" and has a home directory located at `/home/user`.
 Anytime you open a terminal window it will start in your home directory (see pwd).